CityOfNewYork/patterns-cli/src/utilities/tailwindcss/tailwindcss.md

 #### Core Plugins

 Example; the core plugin for padding is `padding`.
-Adding or removing it to the whitelist will determine wether those utilities are compiled to the global stylesheet.
+Adding or removing it to the array will determine wether those utilities are compiled to the global stylesheet.

 include{{ utilities/tailwindcss/tailwindcss.slm }}